gjmcn/atomic-agents-vis/docs/README.md

 ## Drawing Order

-An agent is either never drawn, or it is added to one of three <i>visualisation containers</i> based on its `zIndex` property when `vis` or `visObs` is called (or if the agent is added to the simulation after it has started, the value of `zIndex` at the end of the tick when the agent is added):
+An agent is either never drawn, or it is added to one of three <i>visualisation containers</i> based on its `zIndex` property when `vis` is called (or if the agent is added to the simulation after it has started, the value of `zIndex` at the end of the tick when the agent is added):

 * never drawn, `zIndex`: `NaN` (or any non-number).
 * <i>back container</i>, `zIndex`: `-Infinity`.
 * <i>middle container</i>, `zIndex`: finite number.
 * <i>front container</i>, `zIndex`: `Infinity`.

-When `vis` or `visObs` is called, agents in the simulation are added to visualisation containers in the order: squares, then zones, then actors.
+When `vis` is called, agents in the simulation are added to visualisation containers in the order: squares, then zones, then actors.
 For each agent type, agents are added in the order they were added to the simulation.
 Each tick, new agents are added to containers using the same rules.

 Each tick, the simulation is drawn in the following order: